The13thDoc/blog/_drafts/2014-05-date-adverse.md

 I want to scream...at...God.

 I’m just a little bit pissed and just a little concerned that my words are being taken as far-fetched and absurd.
 Sure, I could pray.
 I could sit quietly and wait, but years of that have left me hollow and numb.
 I want to walk up to the gate.
 I want to scream in his face.
 I want him to hear all my fucking hate.
 Cast me.
 Damn me.
 Negate my existence.
 Come on you fucker, give me your strongest resistance.
-Marching and storming without a single soul; so I can scream in your ear, these condemning words!
+Marching and storming without a single soul, so I can scream in your ear, these condemning words!

 So, I ask you...